 How much does therapeutic plasma exchange cost?

-The price varies depending on the protocol, number of sessions, and whether it is combined with other treatments.
-In Spanish longevity clinics, the range often sits around 1,500-4,500 EUR per session.
+The price varies depending on protocol, number of sessions, replacement fluid and whether it is combined with other treatments.
+In the private European market, many public references place one session around 1,500-4,500 EUR, but this is not an approved Progevita price and does not replace a medical quote.
 At Progevita, cost is assessed within a complete program with diagnostics, a clinical objective, follow-up and continuation criteria.
-Consult with our team for a personalized assessment.
+To understand the cost structure of a longevity clinic, read this 2026 price guide and then consult with our team for a personalized assessment.

 How long does the effect of plasma exchange last?